-Faculty members in the health science center's medical school make up the Physicians & Surgeons Medical Group, one of Tarrant County's largest multi-specialty medical group practices.
-These 100-plus doctors practice in almost all medical and surgical specialties and subspecialties, including allergy/immunology, cardiology, neurology, sports medicine and neuro-surgery.
-Our faculty physicians also lead numerous clinical research projects seeking improved treatments for such disorders as high blood pressure, migraine, ulcers, arthritis and diabetes.
+Faculty members of the center's medical school comprise one of Tarrant County's largest multi-specialty medical group practices.
+These 100-plus doctors practice in 24 medical and surgical specialties and subspecialties.
+Our faculty physicians also lead numerous clinical research projects seeking improved treatments for such disorders as high blood pressure, diabetes and arthritis.
+The American Diabetes Association has recognized our Diabetes Center for its high standards of patient care and commitment to patient education.